Gimbal: Film and video

 Handheld 3-axis gimbals are used in stabilization systems designed to give the camera operator the independence of handheld shooting without camera vibration or shake.
 There are two versions of such stabilization systems: mechanical and motorized.

 Mechanical gimbals have the sled, which includes the top stage where the camera is attached, the post which in most models can be extended, with the monitor and batteries at the bottom to counterbalance the camera weight.
 This is how the Steadicam stays upright, by simply making the bottom slightly heavier than the top, pivoting at the gimbal.
 This leaves the center of gravity of the whole rig, however heavy it may be, exactly at the operator's fingertip, allowing deft and finite control of the whole system with the lightest of touches on the gimbal.

 Powered by three brushless motors, motorized gimbals have the ability to keep the camera level on all axes as the camera operator moves the camera.
 An inertial measurement unit (IMU) responds to movement and utilizes its three separate motors to stabilize the camera.
 With the guidance of algorithms, the stabilizer is able to notice the difference between deliberate movement such as pans and tracking shots from unwanted shake.
 This allows the camera to seem as if it is floating through the air, an effect achieved by a Steadicam in the past.
 Gimbals can be mounted to cars and other vehicles such as drones, where vibrations or other unexpected movements would make tripods or other camera mounts unacceptable.
-An example which is popular in the live TV broadcast industry, is the Newton 3-axis camera gimbal.